iszczesniak/cpp/callable/index.md

 * The member `()` operator function is const unless `mutable` is specified.

-* The `function-body` becomes the body of the member `()` operator function.
-The return type of that function is deduced based on the expression of the return statement in the function body.
+* The `body` becomes the body of the member `()` operator function.
+  The return type of that function is deduced based on the expression of the return statement in the body.
 If there is no return statement, the return type is `void`.

-The `capture-list` describes how to capture (access) variables from the scope of the lambda expression, so that they are available in the function body.
+The `capture-list` describes how to capture (access) variables from the scope of the lambda expression, so that they are available in the body.
 The scope is the fragment of code where variables are
 accessible: the global scope, the class scope, the function scope, and the block scope.

 The `capture-list` can be empty.
-In that case only the parameters of the `param-list` are available in the `function-body`.
+In that case only the parameters of the `param-list` are available in the `body`.
 Example:

 {% highlight c++ %}
 {% include_relative capture2.cc %}